Find Affordable College Courses

 On average, communications graduates from FIU take out $21,385 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $59, based on a 10-year repayment plan.

 Out of the 34 schools in Florida that were part of this year’s ranking, University of Central Florida landed the # 2 spot on the list.
-UCF is a fairly large public school located in the suburb of Orlando.
+UCF is a very large public school located in the suburb of Orlando.

 About 71% of the students majoring in communications at the school are women while 29% are male.